gcrnet/gcrnet.github.io/_tutorials/websitetutorial.md

 <a name="wiki"></a>
 ## Wiki

+[This link](https://jekyllrb.com/docs/step-by-step/01-setup/) will give a more detailed step by step guidance to build the website.

 [Here](https://www.youtube.com/watch?v=T1itpPvFWHI&list=PLLAZ4kZ9dFpOPV5C5Ay0pHaa0RJFhcmcB) is a link to a video tutorial by Giraffe academy.
 This tutorial is very helpful for more detailed information.